 New Business

-Grove Financials monthly service rate adjustment request
+Grove Financials monthly service rate adjustment request.

 Motion by Linda Fountain to approve the increase of Grove Financials monthly service rate from $450 to $600.
 Seconded by Dave McAdams, voted and passed.

 Inactive certificate 847

 The Board addressed a member’s request for a $375.03 prorated refund of the 2026 inactive certificate fee following the sale of their property on March 23, 2026.
 The Board directed Toni Hodgkins to inform the member that the Cooperative does not issue prorated refunds for sold properties; rather, it is the member's responsibility to seek reimbursement from the buyer during the settlement of the sale.